tx-agent-kit

 API Server

-Effect HttpApi server powering auth, workspaces, tasks, and invitations with OpenAPI spec generation.
+Effect HttpApi server powering auth, organizations, teams, billing/subscriptions, and permissions with OpenAPI spec generation.

 API Server (apps/api)